-My child is NOT allowed access to Internet privileges while in a school environment.
-I understand that alternative methods are available for completing assignments.
+My child is NOT allowed access to Internal alternative methods are available for con et privileges while in a school environment.
+I understand that appleting assignments.
+Child's Name , Parent/Guardian Signature Date Please return to your child's school. -a

-Child's Name

-Parent/Guardian Signature Date Please return to your child's school.